orktes/babel-plugin-transform-react-native-style-optimizer/README.md

 # babel-plugin-transform-react-native-style-optimizer
-> Optimize inline style attributes
+> Optimize inline style attributes in react-native.
+Removes duplicate style definitions and moves styles to a StyleSheet.

 ## Example